How ToTips & TricksWindows

 Right Click on File and Merge

-4. In the box that pops up, click on Yes to confirm the restoration of the registry.
+4. In the box that appears, click Yes to confirm you want to restore the registry.

-Alternatively, you can also just double-click on the backup .reg file in order to restore it.
+You can also double-click on the backup .reg file to restore it.

 Method 3

-Some third-party applications that you can use to restore your Windows Registry are RegBak and Registrar Registry Manager.
+Some third-party applications that you can use to restore your Windows Registry are Registrar Registry Manager and Tweaking.com Registry Backup (free & reliable).

 Conclusion

-So, just like that, through a few quick and easy steps, you can back up and restore your Windows Registry.
-Now, every time you want to make any changes in the registry, you can resort to the above method to back up the registry and later, restore it.
+Using these quick and easy steps, you can back up and restore your Windows Registry.
+Now, whenever you want to make changes to the registry, you can use this method to back it up and restore it later.

-Did this article help you out?
-Make sure to share it with your friends if you found it useful.
+Did this article help you?
+Share it with your friends if you found it useful.

 About author